lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 ## Expected download performance {#expected-download-performance}

 File download experience may vary for users at different client locations, depending on factors such as local Internet connectivity and server latency.
-The expected download performance for 2 GB file observed at different client locations is as follows, with Brand Portal server at Oregon in United States:
+The expected download performance for 2 GB file observed at different client locations is as follows, with [!DNL Brand Portal] server at Oregon in United States:

 | Client location         | Latency between client and server | Expected download speed | Time taken to download a 2 GB file |
 |-------------------------|-----------------------------------|-------------------------|------------------------------------|